aditi2206/UPI-Credit-Cashback-Engine/README.md

 UPI payments are retried by clients on network timeouts.
 Without deduplication, a timeout followed by a retry could double-charge the user.
 The client sends a unique key per payment intent; the server stores it and returns the original response on duplicates.

 ### Why a DB-driven rules engine?
 Hardcoded `if-else` cashback logic means every promotional rate change requires a code deployment.
-Storing rules in `cashback_rules` with validity windows lets you update rates, launch limited-time promos, and A/B test cashback percentages via a simple DB update.
+Storing rules in `cashback_rules` with validity windows lets you update rates and launch limited-time promos

 ---